 Example: A research study being conducted in Nepal involved running a series of focus groups to obtain village residents’ views on sex trafficking.
 The PI indicated that it would be counterproductive to explain the exact nature of the focus group topic since sex is considered a taboo subject in the local culture.
 The PI felt that by clearly stating sex trafficking as the topic, it would change the dynamics of the group and make the discussion difficult.
 The PI further indicated that she felt the topic of sex trade would come up spontaneously in the interview if the indirect prompts were provided.
 The IRB agreed to give the PI latitude on this matter, and agreed to allow the purpose of the study and the specific topic to be discussed to be described obliquely in the consent form.
 This was acceptable since participants were debriefed at the end of the session, and provided with the specific purpose of the study.

-In cases where the focus group session will be audio- or videotaped, the PI must disclose use of recording devices in the consent form and as part of the consent discussion.
-When the focus group meets, the PI should again disclose this to each member of the focus group, and ask if they agree to be audio- or videotaped.
-If being taped is a requirement of participation in the focus group, this must be stated in the consent form.
-If a member of the focus group objects to being taped, the PI can excuse the participant from the group, or agree not to audio- or videotape the session.
+In cases where the focus group session will be audio- or video-recorded, the PI must disclose use of recording devices in the consent form and as part of the consent discussion.
+When the focus group meets, the PI should again disclose this to each member of the focus group, and ask if they agree to be audio- or video-recorded.
+If being recorded is a requirement of participation in the focus group, this must be stated in the consent form.
+If a member of the focus group objects to being recorded, the PI can excuse the participant from the group, or agree not to audio- or video-record the session.
 Video editing tools that blur or block individual participants may also be used, and described in the protocol application.
 Participants should be given the opportunity to withdraw their consent AFTER the focus group session has ended.
-All of these specifics regarding videotaping must be clearly stated in the consent form.
+All of these specifics regarding video-recording must be clearly stated in the consent form.

 Focus Groups Conducted in Developing/Traditional Societies